common-workflow-language/user_guide/_episodes/15-staging.md

 Normally, input files are located in a read-only directory separate from the output directory.
 This causes problems if the underlying tool expects to write its output files alongside the input file in the same directory.
 You use `InitialWorkDirRequirement` to stage input files into the output directory.
-In this example, we use a Javascript expression to extract the base name of the input file from its leading directory path.
+In this example, we use a JavaScript expression to extract the base name of the input file from its leading directory path.

 *linkfile.cwl*